Sagarshivalingappaathani/File-System-Simulation-Operating-System/README.md

 - However, the implementation in the code is empty and needs to be filled with the actual restore functionality.

 Each feature provides a specific file system operation, enhancing the file management capabilities of the GUI application.

+## How it Works:

+### User Interface:

+- The GUI provides buttons for each operation, making it easy for the user to perform file system tasks.
+- Output is displayed in a text widget, showing the result or status of each operation.

+### Functionality:

+- Each button corresponds to a specific function defined in the code.
+- Functions handle file operations such as creating, copying, moving, renaming, deleting files/directories, and more.
+- Error handling is implemented to display appropriate messages in case of errors or exceptions.

+### Navigation and Selection:

+- For operations like switching directories, selecting files/directories, or specifying paths, the GUI includes entry fields, browse buttons, and selection dialogs.
+- Users can navigate the file system and select items for the desired operation.

+### Feedback and Notifications:

+- Users receive feedback messages via message boxes (e.g., success, error messages) to inform them about the outcome of their actions.

+### Scrolling and Viewing:

+- Scrollbars are provided for the output text widget, allowing users to scroll through the output easily.
+- File content can be viewed directly in the GUI for operations like displaying file content, overwriting files, and more.